Whistling in Brooklyn

-Whistling in Brooklyn is a 1943 film directed by S. Sylvan Simon and starring Red Skelton, Ann Rutherford, and Jean Rogers.
+Whistling in Brooklyn is a 1943 crime comedy film directed by S. Sylvan Simon and starring Red Skelton, Ann Rutherford, and Jean Rogers.
 It is the third and last film starring Skelton as radio personality and amateur detective Wally "The Fox" Benton, following Whistling in the Dark and Whistling in Dixie.
 Leo Durocher, then-manager of the Brooklyn Dodgers, made his screen debut, playing himself, while Dodgers "superfan" Hilda Chester also made a brief appearance, playing herself.

 Plot

 Wally prepares to marry his girlfriend, but gets sidetracked when he is mistaken for a serial killer.